YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario05/README.md

 ## C. Explore the app container

 Let's see if the */var/lib/ghost/content* folder is indeed mounted to the NFS PVC that was created.
+**You need to customize the following commands with the POD name you have in your environment.**

 ```
 # kubectl exec -n ghost blog-57d7d4886-5bsml -- df /var/lib/ghost/content